algorand-devrel/demo-avm6/README.md

-app.py  - contains approval and clear programs in pyteal demo.py - contains python logic to create the applications and call them sandbox.py - utility to get all the accounts from `unencrypted-default-wallet` contract.json - json file describing the ABI for the contracts
+app.py  - contains approval and clear programs in pyteal demo.py - contains python logic to create the applications and call them contract.json - json file describing the ABI for the contracts

 # Trampoline